nteract/scrapbook/DEVELOPMENT_GUIDE.md

 When executing from within a kernel, the `glue` function converts data into display outputs that can be persisted within a notebook, or other json storage format.
 For the sake of simplicity we'll just refer to this pattern in reference to the notebook usecase, with the knowledge that one could use it in any kernel execution context.

-The `reglue` function is simply a mechnism for transfering `glue`ed data into a new notebook.
+The `reglue` function is simply a mechanism for transferring `glue`ed data into a new notebook.
 Operationally it needs fewer controls because the context of storage and persistence is already encapsulated in the original `scrap`.

 #### `name`